TACACS+ Explained: Protocol, Authentication & When to Use

 TACACS+ vs Local Device Authentication

-Before centralized authentication, devices stored local administrator accounts.
+Before centralized authentication with TACACS+, devices stored local administrator accounts.
 Each router or switch maintained its own credentials.
+Centralization improves security because administrators no longer manage credentials individually across the infrastructure.

 Feature Local Authentication TACACS+